meysampg/yii2-intldatebehavior/README.md

 }
 ```

 This is a local configuration.
-If you want to use this behavior in multiple model, you can add it as a behavior to model:
+The second way is when you want to use this behavior in multiple model with same configurations, so you should add it as a behavior to model:

 ```php
 public function behaviors()